anikethulule/jenkins-to-github-actions-migration/README.md

 6. Deploy the container to the existing Amazon EC2 server.
 7. Verify the release through the `/health` endpoint.

-The application is a Node.js and Express migration dashboard branded for **Aniket DevOps**.
+The application is a Node.js and Express migration dashboard branded for **jenkins-to-github-actions-migration**.
 The same repository contains both pipeline implementations so that every Jenkins stage can be compared with its GitHub Actions replacement.

 > **Migration principle:** change the CI/CD orchestrator—not the application, container contract, registry pattern, deployment server, or health-check strategy.